jhaytaslim/maartly/frontend/docs/BACKEND_INTEGRATION_COMPLETE.md

 ## 🎉 Conclusion

-The Cognistock backend is now fully integrated and ready for development.
+The Maartly backend is now fully integrated and ready for development.
 All modules are connected, tested, and documented.
 You can now proceed with:

 1. Frontend-backend integration
 2. End-to-end testing